 "All my blood tests are good, and my vital signs are good, and I feel good, and I also have, believe it or not, more energy” he said in an interview.

-Done properly, a vegan diet can help you shed the pounds faster than just about anything else, giving you more energy than you ever had before.
+Done properly, a vegan diet (with the correct vegan multivitamins) can help you shed the pounds faster than just about anything else, giving you more energy than you ever had before.